gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 }
 ```

-### WordPress Plugins:

-//TODO: Fill in information about adding plugins wo WordPress

 ### Gatsby Plugin: gatsby-source-wordpress-experimental

-Now that you have some understanding of project structure lets add fetching WordPress data functionality.
+Now that you have some understanding of project structure let's add fetching WordPress data functionality.
 There's a plugin for that. [`gatsby-source-wordpress-experimental`](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental) is Gatsby's plugin for sourcing data from WordPress sites using the WPGraphQL API.
 You can install it by running the following command:

 ```shell
 npm install gatsby-source-wordpress-experimental